spattisson/zaproxy/ZAP-Full-Scan.md

-The ZAP full scan is a script that is available in the ZAP Live and Weekly [[Docker]] images.
+The ZAP full scan is a script that is available in the ZAP [[Docker]] images.

 It runs the ZAP spider against the specified target (by default with no time limit) followed by an optional ajax spider scan and then a full active scan before reporting the results.